As founder of The Barbie Girls Project, Natasha donates new and gently used Barbie dolls to girls in need in Central

 In 2013, we had grown to incorporate a whole group of helpers, and had maxed out the Barbie doll idea.
 So, we reached out to our local children's hospital, and decided to donate Mattel toys - that way girls could have Barbie products, while boys could have things like cars and action figures made by the same company.
 As a result, over 20 gifts were presented to children for Christmas.

 In 2015, we took on an even bigger venture!
 By partnering with Child Advocates Inc. for their annual Christmas toy drive, we collected donations of Mattel toys AND other brands for the foster kids in their system.
 Between all the groups who volunteered (and there were many more than just The Barbie Girls Project), we raised enough for 3,000 children!
-While we were able to help a second year and see every single child's needs met, we've since gone back to donating Barbie dolls to girls in our area who live at and/or receive assistance from a local shelter for families of domestic abuse.
+While we were able to help a second year and see every single child's needs met, we've since gone back to donating Barbie dolls to girls in our area who are affected by domestic abuse.